flipz357/flipz357.github.io/_posts/2024-03-13-explain-text-similarity.md

 A strength of this approach may be also a downside: There's lots of freedom in how you design your interpretable metrics, which can require some time for exploration as to what works and what not.

-## Method 2): Input space explanation via integrated gradients
+## Input space explanation via integrated gradients

 This is a cool work by Lukas Moeller et al. For input space explanation, we’d like to know the input features that have the most impact on a decision.
 It’s sort of the most popular interpretability goal, where people have used attention weights, gradient analysis, Shapley values, and so on, to highlight the important input features that a model thinks are important.
 This is about how it’s done: